circleci/circleci-docs/src-api/README.md

 ### Updating Slate

 Slate isn't exactly a library that you can `npm install` or `npm update`.
 If Slate releases an update that we need, currently, it will require us to download their repo again, and replace the src files (but don't delete our index.html.md!)

+### License Information
+Everything in this repository and not covered above has been Llicensed under the Apache License, Version 2.0.
+For more licensing information, check out [LICENSE](LICENSE).